The Inner Scar

-The Inner Scar (La cicatrice intérieure) is a 1972 French film directed by Philippe Garrel, who co-stars with Nico, her son Christian (Ari) and Pierre Clémenti.
+The Inner Scar (La cicatrice intérieure) is a 1972 French surrealist film directed by Philippe Garrel, who co-stars with Nico, her son Christian Aaron Boulogne and Pierre Clémenti.
 It was filmed in Egypt, the United States and Iceland.
 The film features five songs written and performed by Nico: "Abschied", "Janitor of Lunacy", "My Only Child", "All That Is My Own" and "König".
 Originally released in 1972, it was re-released in 2005.
 In 2011, it was released on DVD paired with Garrel's 1983 film Liberté, la nuit.
 French film archivist Henri Langlois called the film a "masterpiece".